Northwestern Medical Center

 Northwestern Medical Center is a hospital in St. Albans, Vermont.

 History

 The St. Albans Hospital, in St. Albans, Vermont, was established in 1883.
 The Kerbs Memorial Hospital, also in St. Albans, was established in 1950.
-In 1978, these two hospitals merged into Northwestern Medical Center.
+In 1978, these two hospitals merged into Northwestern Medical Center with it now sitting on the site of the latter.
+However, the St. Albans Hospital would remain open until 1996 when it was completely consolidated with the Northwestern Medical Center and the building was purchased by Bellows Free Academy for one dollar, plus the cost of land.